 This is week two of the attachment parenting discussion between Green Moms Weekly… all in honor of Attachment Parenting month.
-The theme of AP month 2011 is Families at Play so the question this week is: What are some fun, simple, activites that you engage your children with?
+The question this week is: What are some fun, simple, activities that you engage your children with?

 I have to admit that I am not terribly great at “play”.
 I do lots of stuff with my kids and I am a very attentive and involved parents but actually playing with my kids has always been a struggle for me.
 Sure we play around often with tickling or thumb wars, little stuff like that, but kicking a ball around in the yard, playing catch, or playing dolls or dinosaurs is not really something that comes easy to me.
 So for me it does take some planning to make sure my kids actually see me being a playful parent.
 Some of the ways we play are below…

 Board Games – This kinda play is a-okay with me.
 We have lots of games and we play pretty often.
 It could be UNO or could be an educational game that teaches about medicinal uses for herbs.
 Its all good!
 My husband, my two older kids, and I all play online games as well.
 Hubby plays with our oldest son and my daughter and I often play together as well.